 The proliferation of conflicts is facing the international donor community with major political and development challenges.
-Yet traditional cooperation strategies, approaches and instruments are ill-suited to effectively addressing the wide range of needs in crisis-ridden and conflict-affected countries.
+Yet traditional cooperation strategies, approaches and instruments are ill suited to effectively address the wide range of needs in crisis-ridden and conflict-affected countries.
 In addition, the current political climate is not conducive to a bold and comprehensive approach towards conflict-affected countries.

 It was in recognition of this that, in 1998, the European Centre for Development Policy Management (ECDPM) launched a research programme under the heading of ‘EU cooperation with politically fragile countries’.
 Executed in collaboration with various partners including International Alert, it was intended primarily to gather lessons from the EU’s involvement in conflict-affected countries and to identify ways and means of improving the EU’s overall political and development cooperation response.